eficode-academy/istio-katas/003-traffic-in-out-mesh.md

     - "<YOUR_NAMESPACE>.sentences.istio.eficode.academy"
 ```

+The servers block is where you define the port configurations, protocol
+and the hosts exposed by the gateway.
+A host entry is specified as a dnsName
+and should be specified using the FQDN format.

-The **selectors** above are the labels on the `istio-ingressgateway` POD which is
+The **selectors** above are the labels on the `istio-ingressgateway` POD which
-running a standalone Envoy proxy.
+is running a standalone Envoy proxy.

 > You are **not** creating a gateway object with it's own envoy proxy.
 You are
 > creating a definition of an entry point for the istio-ingressgateway deployment.

-The servers block is where you define the port configurations and the hosts
-exposed by the gateway.
-A host entry is specified as a dnsName and should be
-specified using the FQDN format.

 Apply the resource: